Copaiba, CBD Oil, & Pain Relief

 THC is the party of the cannabis plant, and what makes it "special" is its stimulation of your CB1 receptors (the high).

-CBD (like in CBD oil) is also derived from cannabis, and is supposed to provide the soothing benefits without the psychoactive component of THC.
+CBD (like in CBD oil) is derived from marijuana or hemp (both part of the cannabis family), providing the soothing benefits without the psychoactive component of THC.
 Many people in the chronic illness community use CBD oil to reduce pain and curb anxious feelings, and reap the benefits of cannabis while being able to work and drive without being... well, stoned.

 Research reveals that CBD actually interacts with an enzyme that also stimulates the psychoactive CB1 receptor, albeit in a much smaller amount and so not deemed hallucinogenic.